danielsmith0630/landmarks/README.md

 # Landmarks

-A Swift Project For Mobile, Desktop and Apple Watch apps for Landmarks
+A SwiftUI Project For Mobile, Desktop and Apple Watch apps for Landmarks